tiy-gvl-python/django-social/README.md

 # This was an early Django assignment for planning Models.
-This app was never
+This app was never intended to actually function.
-# meant to function.

 ## Django Social Site (data)